-For more information on Part D vaccines and how they are covered, refer to Chapter 6,
+For more information on Part D vaccines and how they are covered, refer to Chapter 6, Section 8 of this document.

-Section 8 of this document.
+There is no coinsurance or copayment for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-Services that are covered for you What you must pay when you get these services immunizations All Keystone 65 Rx plans: Covered Medicare Part B services include: There is no coinsurance or copayment for Pneumonia vaccine the pneumonia, influenza, Hepatitis B, and Flu shots, once each flu season in the fall COVID-19 vaccines. and winter, with additional flu shots if medically necessary If you receive a separate additional non-Hepatitis B vaccine if you are at high or preventive evaluation and/or service, a intermediate risk of getting Hepatitis B copayment will apply.
-The copayment amount depends on the provider type or COVID-19 vaccine place of service.
-Other vaccines if you are at risk and they meet Medicare Part B coverage rules
+If you receive a separate additional non-preventive evaluation and/or service, a copayment will apply.
+The copayment amount depends on the provider type or place of service.